-I believe it also helps that I keep the experience light and fun!
+I believe it also helps that I keep the entire photo travel experience fun and

-when on a day trip with 20 other kids.
-I had a small plastic camera which cost 7s 6d at the time [38p GBP or 50 cents USD
+trip to the 'seaside'.
+I owned a small plastic camera which cost 7s 6d at the time [38p GBP or 50 cents USD

-today], and the pictures I took impressed my Father.
-This was the encouragement
+today], and the pictures I took impressed my father whom I had sent the

-that lit my 'photographic fire', and in the early 1970's I sharpened my photographic teeth with a Russian Zenith B which was a crude, very crude, Pentax Spotmatic clone of that era.
+photographic teeth with a Russian Zenith B which was a crude Pentax Spotmatic clone of that era.

-- the kids did their bit too - led to our group receiving of a Prince of Wales Award in 1978, and one doesn’t pass up the chance of pointing a lens at an English Prince
+- the kids did their bit too! - led to our group receiving a Prince of Wales Award in 1978, and one doesn’t pass up the chance of pointing a lens at an English

 I also did volunteer work for the Nature Conservancy of Wales, and added flora and fauna to my list of photographic interests.